Terms and Conditions

 8.3 You’ll need to be registered for a Security device at all times to have a Daily Payment Limit above the Maximum No Device Limit.
 If your Daily Payment Limit is above the Maximum No Device Limit and at any time you become deregistered from a Security device, the Daily Payment Limit that applies to you will immediately be reduced to the Maximum No Device Limit.

 8.4 Each User with Approver access must be assigned a Daily Payment Limit.
-The default limit for each User is $1,500 per day.
+The default limit when registering a Business Network for the first Administrator will be $20,000 and subsequent Administrators will have a default limit of $5,000.

 8.7 The aggregated maximum amount across all the Accounts in a Business Network that can be approved each day is known as the Business Daily Limit.
 Part 2 of these Terms and Conditions describes this limit.

-What payments methods does the Daily Payment Limit apply?
+What payment methods does the Daily Payment Limit apply?

 8.8 The Daily Payment Limit covers the following payment methods: